 2389 Strafford Drive

 Open Monday through Saturday from 9 a.m. to 5 p.m.
-Sunday noon to 5 p.m.
+Sunday from noon to 5 p.m.

 Free

-Learn about environment science in an indoor/outdoor space.
+Learn about environmental science in an indoor/outdoor space.
 See native animals in rehabilitative care.
 Take the Forest Trail to see native trees.
-Then take a hike to the overlook to see the Austin skyline.
+Then, hike to the overlook to see the Austin skyline.

 Umlauf Sculpture Garden and Museum